-2023 was a year of economic recovery intertwined with pressing environmental and social challenges in Mauritius.
+2023 was a year of economic recovery, intertwined with pressing environmental and social challenges in Mauritius.

 At Bank One, we do not view this as a dilemma but rather as an opportunity to drive innovation.
-Integrating Environmental, Social, and Governance (ESG) principles into our core strategy is not merely a responsible choice; it is a strategic investment in our sustainable future.
+Integrating Environmental, Social and Governance (ESG) principles into our core strategy is not merely a responsible choice; it is a strategic investment in our sustainable future.

 The evolving economic landscape presents exciting possibilities for ESG-focused businesses.
-The government's diversification towards green sectors opens doors for financial solutions supporting renewable energy and ocean-based industries.
+The government's diversification towards green sectors opens doors for financial solutions, supporting renewable energy and ocean-based industries.

-ESG and Financial Performance
+ESG and financial performance

-At Bank One, we have recognized the tangible benefits that the integration of ESG principles offers for our financial performance:
+At Bank One, we have recognised the tangible benefits that the integration of ESG principles offers for our financial performance:

-- Enhanced Risk Management: Proactively identifying and mitigating ESG risks associated with our portfolio strengthens our financial resilience. - Improved Operational Efficiency: Embracing environmental best practices within our operations to gradually reduce energy consumption and waste; thereby lowering costs. - Fostering an inclusive and diverse workplace attracts and retains top talent; thus boosting productivity and performance. - Brand Differentiation and Customer Loyalty: In a climate-conscious world, consumers increasingly choose brands aligned with their values.
+- Enhanced risk management: Proactively identifying and mitigating ESG risks associated with our portfolio strengthens our financial resilience. - Improved operational efficiency: Embracing environmental best practices within our operations to gradually reduce energy consumption and waste, thereby lowering costs. - Fostering an inclusive and diverse workplace attracts and retains top talent, thus boosting productivity and performance. - Brand differentiation and customer loyalty: In a climate-conscious world, consumers increasingly choose brands aligned with their values.
 Demonstrating a commitment to ESG principles differentiates the Bank from competitors and attracts responsible investors and customers.

-ESG and Social Responsibility
+ESG and social responsibility

 Beyond financial benefits, embracing ESG allows the Bank to fulfil its responsibility to contribute to a better society.
 This involves proactive engagement in addressing social and environmental challenges.
-The Bank focused on the following areas during the year under review:
+During the year under review, the Bank focused on the following areas:

-- Financial Inclusion: Bank One is committed to promoting financial literacy which it regards as an important component of financial inclusion.
-It is working on innovative finance solutions in view of supporting SMEs and underserved communities, thus fostering economic growth and poverty reduction. - Climate Action: Through the ongoing implementation of its climate-related and environmental financial risk management framework, the Bank is actively identifying, assessing and monitoring the climaterelated risks and opportunities that Bank One is likely to face. - Community Engagement: The Bank partners with local NGOs and development agencies to support various social causes, including education, healthcare and environmental conservation.
+- Financial inclusion: Bank One is committed to promoting financial literacy, which it regards as an important component of financial inclusion.
+It is working on innovative finance solutions in view of supporting SMEs and underserved communities, thus fostering economic growth and poverty reduction. - Climate action: Through the ongoing implementation of its climate-related and environmental financial risk management framework, the Bank is actively identifying, assessing and monitoring the climate-related risks and opportunities that Bank One is likely to face. - Community engagement: The Bank partners with local NGOs and development agencies to support various social causes, including education, healthcare and environmental conservation.

-Integrating ESG in Core Business
+Integrating ESG in core business